pronenewbits/Arduino_Unconstrained_MPC_Library/README.md

 # Some benchmark

-To demonstrate the code, I've made the MPC control a state-space model (HIL style) for Jet Transport Aircraft (ref: https://www.mathworks.com/help/control/ug/mimo-state-space-models.html#buv3tp8-1) (4 state, 2 input, 2 output LTI system) + Hp=7 & Hu=4.
+To demonstrate the code, I've made the MPC control a state-space model (HIL style) for Jet Transport Aircraft (ref: https://www.mathworks.com/help/control/ug/mimo-state-space-models.html#buv3tp8-1), where the configuration is (4 state, 2 input, 2 output LTI system) + Hp=7 & Hu=4.
+The compiler is Arduino IDE 1.8.10 and the hardware is Teensy 4.0.

 The computation time needed to compute one iteration `MPC::bUpdate(SP, X, U)` are (*drum-roll*):
 1. Naive implementation (in mpc_engl folder): **187 us** to compute one iteration (single precision math) or **312 us** (double precision).
 2. Optimized version of the naive implementation (in mpc_opt_engl): **31 us** to compute one iteration (single precision math) or **59 us** (double precision).
 3. The numerically robust version (in mpc_least_square_engl): **101 us** to compute one iteration (single precision math) or **184 us** (double precision).

+(Teensy 4.0 is wicked fast!)

 The result, plotted using Scilab (you can see moving-the-output-before-the-set-point-changed characteristic unique to MPC, and the input coupling reduction mechanism):